-In the event that a regularly scheduled payday falls on a recognized holiday, employees will receive pay on the last day of work before the regularly scheduled payday.
+If a regularly scheduled payday falls on a recognized holiday, employees will receive pay on the last day of work before the regularly scheduled payday.

 If an employee's marital status changes or the number of exemptions previously claimed increases or decreases, a new Form W-4 must be submitted to the County.